rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Statistical Measurement

+-   Neyman-Pearson lemma
+-   Feldman-Cousins confidence intervals

 TODO.

 ### Scientism

-What are the limits of science?
-Are there other ways of Knowing?
+-   What are the limits of science?
+-   Are there other ways of Knowing?

 TODO.